chrisj1/Bonobot/README.md

 To learn more and help these magnificient animals: https://www.bonobos.org/
 # How to add a new bonobo template

+0. Make sure your image is a bonobo.
+People trying to merge chips will be dealt with.
 1. Fork and clone this repo
 2. Save your new bonobo images to the autotemplates folder.
 3. run `python template_generator/generate.py autotemplates/YOUR_TEMPLATE_FILE